corrode/corrode.github.io/content/drafts/async/index.md

 server-side applications that run on top of operating systems like Linux or Windows.

-I would like to add that threaded code in Rust undergoes the same stringent safety checks as the rest of your Rust code: It is protected from data races, null dereferences, and dangling references, ensuring a level of thread safety that prevents many common pitfalls found in concurrent programming, so some of the traditional arguments against threads do not apply to Rust.
+I would like to add that threaded code in Rust undergoes the same stringent safety checks as the rest of your Rust code: It is protected from data races, null dereferences, and dangling references, ensuring a level of thread safety that prevents many common pitfalls found in concurrent programming, Since there is no garbage collector, there never will be any stop-the-world pause to reclaim memory.
+Traditional arguments against threads simply don't apply to Rust;
-Fearless concurrency is your friend!
+fearless concurrency is your friend!

 And if you need to share state between threads, consider to use a channel: